-- Level 1: instruments quoted on an active market; - Level 2: instruments which valuation model is based on market observables either directly or indirectly; and - Level 3: instruments measured using models that are not commonly used and/or that draw on unobservable inputs.
+- Level 1: instruments quoted on an active market; - Level 2: instruments which valuation model is based on market observable data either directly or indirectly; and - Level 3: instruments measured using models that are not commonly used and/or that draw on unobservable inputs.

 The methods and assumptions used by the Company in estimating the fair values of financial instruments are the financial assets (loans to Natixis S.A.) mirror the liabilities (EMTNs).
-As described in the Note 2.2, both assets and liabilities are financial instruments that are priced using standard market valuation models.
+Both financial assets and liabilities are financial instruments that are priced using standard market valuation models.
 The inputs of these models are either directly observable by reference to published price quotations in an active market or are estimated based on published price quotations in an active market for instruments presenting similar characteristics.
-As a result, the Company classifies fair value measurements in level 2 (2021: level 2).
-No transfers between levels of the fair value hierarchy occurred during the year ended 31 December 2022.
+As a result, the Company classifies fair value measurements in level 2 (2022: level 2).
+No transfers between levels of the fair value hierarchy occurred during the year ended 31 December 2023 (2022: Nil).

-With regard to the cash and cash equivalents, the accrued interest on term loans, the other receivables, the accrued interest on EMTNs and the other payables, the fair value of these balances are deemed to equates to their carrying value.
+With regard to the cash and cash equivalents, the accrued interest on term loans, the other receivables, the accrued interest on EMTNs and the other payables, the fair value of these balances are deemed to equate to their carrying value.